dreamfactorysoftware/lib-platform-installer/README.md

 # ~~lib-platform-installer~~

-Repo is deprecated in favor of the [DreamFactory Package Installer](https://github.com/dreamfactorysoftware/package-installer).
+Repo is deprecated (and probablly will not work.
+It has been replaced by the [DreamFactory Package Installer](https://github.com/dreamfactorysoftware/package-installer).